stadt-karlsruhe/geoextract/README.md

 ## Installation

+GeoExtract runs on Python 2.7 and 3.4 or later.

 GeoExtract relies on [NumPy][numpy] and [SciPy][scipy], which are cumbersome to install from source.
 We therefore suggest to use your system's package manager to install them via pre-built packages.
 For example, on Ubuntu you